AmewoalorDaniel/amewoalordaniel.github.io/_portfolio/hcc-mrna-vaccine.md

 was −967.20 kcal/mol, supporting production stability.

 ![Secondary structure of the vaccine construct](/images/hcc-vaccine/secondary-structure.png) *Secondary structure of the candidate vaccine predicted by PSIPRED, showing predominant helical regions (pink), coils (grey), and strands (yellow).*

 ![Structural validation: Ramachandran plot and ProSA z-score](/images/hcc-vaccine/ramachandran-prosa.png) *(A) Ramachandran plot showing 97.1% of residues in the most-favoured region and only 0.4% in disallowed regions.
 (B) ProSA z-score plot with the candidate vaccine (dark spot, z = −1.56) falling within the range of native proteins resolved by NMR and X-ray crystallography.*

 ---

 ### Molecular Docking — Vaccine–TLR2 Complex

 The candidate vaccine was docked against TLR2 (PDB: 6NIG) using the ClusPro webserver.
 The optimal complex (Cluster 1, 34 members) achieved a lowest binding energy of **−1,258.9 kcal/mol**, indicating strong, energetically favourable interaction with the immune receptor.
 Normal mode analysis with iMODs confirmed the structural flexibility and deformability profile of the complex is consistent with a stable, functional binding conformation.

 ![Vaccine–TLR2 docked complex](/images/hcc-vaccine/docking-complex.png)
 *3D model of the candidate vaccine–TLR2 docked complex.
 The vaccine construct and TLR2 receptor are shown in distinct colours, highlighting the binding interface.*

-![Normal mode analysis of the vaccine–TLR2 complex](/images/hcc-vaccine/normal-mode-analysis.png) *Normal mode analysis (iMODs) of the vaccine–TLR2 complex showing (A) deformability plot, (B) B-factor plot, (C) eigenvalue plot, (D) variance plot, (E) covariance map, and (F) elastic network.*
+![Normal mode analysis of the vaccine–TLR2 complex](/images/hcc-vaccine/normal-mode-analysis.png) *Normal mode analysis (iMODs) of the vaccine–TLR2 complex showing (A) deformability plot, (B) eigenvalue plot, (C) variance plot , (D) B-factor plot*

 ---